Get the ideas going next time your team’s together with these essential pieces of advice.

 State your start and finish times in the agenda—and stick to them.

 A definitive end time is equally important.
 Working to a deadline will encourage everyone to stay focused and keep each other accountable when it comes to irrelevant chit chat and interruptions.
 This will help ensure you get through your agenda, and everyone will return to work enthused and freshly motivated.
+It also avoids the problem of people running out of steam and losing interest that tends to take place when meetings run longer than expected.

 6. Closure and next steps